Wlefils/LastFMAnalysis/README.md

   mutate(count=row_number())
 ```

 After using the **head()** function once again, I verified to see that I'd successfully added the Count column to the dataframe.
-Ths column served as the running total for tracking the number of plays each artist had at any given point in time.
+This column served as the running total for tracking the number of plays each artist had at any given point in time.
 To demonstrate this more clearly, I used the **head()** function to call a specific artist, which returned a list of their songs in order of when they were listened to, with the the running total increasing by one for each additional scrobble.

 ![image](https://github.com/Wlefils/LastFMAnalysis/assets/98787088/fd54e2cc-effc-4000-aeaa-6db849e1e2c8)